 - A. Permit Required.
-No sign shall be constructed except as provided by this chapter and a permit has been issued by the sign official.
-This permit requirement applies to all signs, except those specifically exempt by a provision of this chapter. - B. The following signs on private property do not require a sign permit. - 1.
-Changes of copy whereby the sign size and material are not changing but the message is changing do not require a sign permit. - 2.
-Freestanding signs with no more than two faces, the total of which does not exceed six (6) square feet in area per sign face, excluding banners, and subject to the limitations identified for ancillary signs; - 3.
-A-frame signs, subject to the limitations under Section 15.28.100(I). - 4.
-Flags (excluding attention flags). - C. Permit Application.
+No sign shall be constructed except as provided by this chapter and after a permit has been issued by the sign official.
+This permit requirement applies to all signs, except those specifically exempt by a provision of this chapter. - B. The following signs on private property are subject to compliance with this chapter but do not require a sign permit: - 1.
+Except public murals, changes of copy whereby the sign size and material are not changing but the message is changing do not require a sign permit; - Freestanding or auxiliaryancillary signs with no more than two faces, the total of which does not exceed six (6) square feet in area per sign face, excluding banners, and subject to the limitations identified for ancillary signs; - 3.
+A-frame signs; - 4.
+Flags (excluding attention flags). - The number of signs allowed on private property is identified within this chapter OCMC 15.28.060-

+- C. Permit Application.
 Application for a sign permit shall be made in writing upon forms furnished by the sign official.
 A permit application fee shall accompany the application.
-The amount of the fee shall be adopted by resolution of the city commission.
+The amount of the fee shall be adopted by resolution of the City Commission.
 The application shall include all plans and information necessary to establish that the proposed sign complies with all applicable requirements of this chapter and applicable buildings, structural and life safety codes.
-The permit shall be valid if the sign is constructed in compliance with the city code, and to the specifications described in the approved sign permit.
-Any permit issued under this chapter shall be void if no substantial physical action be taken, in accordance with any conditions of the permit and the applicable requirements of this chapter, within ninety days following the date of its issuance, excluding appeals and for LUBA or judicial review.
-Any permit issued under this chapter shall remain in effect as long as the sign is constructed in compliance with any permit conditions and all applicable provisions of this chapter.
-If an applicant seeks to have the city treat its property as a premise for purposes of the sign code, then the application shall explain how the property meets the definition of premises in Section 15.28.020.
+The permit shall be valid if the sign is constructed in compliance with the city code and to the specifications described in the approved sign permit.
+Any permit issued under this chapter shall be void if the sign is not constructed in accordance with any conditions of the permit and the applicable requirements of this chapter7 within ninety (90) days following the date of its issuance, excluding any appeals-and for LUBA or judicial review of the City's decision.
+Any permit issued under this chapter shall remain in effect as long as the sign is constructed as approved in the permit and maintained as required in 15.28.140.
+If an applicant seeks to have the city treat its property as a premise for purposes of the sign code, then the application shall explain how the property meets the definition of premises in Section 15.28.020. - D. Appeals.
+Any party aggrieved by a decision of the sign official may appeal the decision to the Planning Commission.
+Any such appeal shall be in writing and be received by the City Recorder no later than fourteen (14) days after the date the challenged decision is final.
+The Planning Commission or City Commission may initiate an appeal on its own motion within the fourteen-day (14) period.
+The appropriate appeal fee established by resolution of the City Commission shall accompany the appeal.
+Proceedings before the Pplanning Ceommission shall comply with the provisions of Chapter 17.50 of this code, including the provisions relating to City Commission review of planning commission decisions involving conditional use permits. - E. In addition to this chapter, signs shall be approved by the Historic Review Board as required by Oregon City Municipal Code section 17.40.060.
+The review shall not consider the content of the sign in any way.[LT5]